 Pierre-Marcel Lemoigne was a French engineer who invented the parasail in 1961, and the purpose was to assist parachutists with training.

-Today this company is one of the leading providers of skydiving and military parachutes in the world.
+Today, this company is one of the leading providers of skydiving and military parachutes in the world.

 Parasailing first began over land when the tow vehicle had 4 wheels.
-Soon after someone decided to use a boat as the tow vehicle and now people could soar like a bird over the water.
+Soon after, someone decided to use a boat as the tow vehicle, and now people could soar like a bird over the water.

-It became very dangerous as you might have imagined, especially if the rider had no “flying” experience, and also considering some of the early design modifications along the way.
+It became very dangerous as you might imagine, especially if the rider had no “flying” experience, and also considering some of the early design modifications along the way.

 Rules were made by The National Transportation Safety Board around the world and the sport died off for some time.

 But today, countries like Finland and Northern Europe are famous inland-based parasailing locations.[ps2id id=’4′ target=”/]